-The Gwayang area has been under pressure from high-intensity landuse and neighbours an aerodrome and busy roads (Figure 2).
-Multiple landowners on subdivided plots with fences, intensive grazing practices and widespread clearing of natural vegetation for agricultural, aviation and businesses (nurseries) purposes has rendered most of the area highly fragmented and transformed.
+The Hoogekraal area, which lies close to the Swartvlei Estuary (Figure 2), has been under pressure from high intensity landuse including multiple landowners on subdivided plots with fences, intensive grazing practices, widespread clearing of natural vegetation for agricultural purposes and high levels of alien infestation which has rendered most of the area highly fragmented and transformed.

-2.1.1 Western Cape Spatial Biodiversity Plan (WCSBP, 2017)
+2.1.1 Western Cape Spatial Biodiversity Plan (WCBSP, 2017)

-The WCSBP (2017) [1] and National Vegetation Map (2019) [3] identifies the following ecosystem types on the Gwayang site.
+The WCBSP (2017) [1] and National Vegetation Map (2019) [3] identifies the following ecosystem types on the Hoogekraal site:

-1. Garden Route Granite Fynbos (CR) (WCSBP, 2017)
+1. Garden Route Shale Fynbos (VU) (WCBSP, 2017)

-The Critically Endangered Garden Route Granite Fynbos (GRGF) as delineated by the Western Cape Biodiversity Spatial Plan [1] (Figure 3) is approximately 495,152 km2 in extent.
-In terms of the 2011 national listing, or as per CapeNature's 2016 assessment of threat status, this ecosystems' habitat loss is currently irreversible (WCSBP, 2017) [1].
-From examining Google Earth (2020) imagery within its extent, it is likely that currently more than 80% of this vegetation type is already transformed through crop agriculture, alien plant invasions and coastal developments.
+The Vulnerable Garden Route Shale Fynbos (GRAF) as delineated by the Western Cape Biodiversity Spatial Plan [1] (Figure 3 & 4) is approximately 500 km2 in extent.
+In terms of the 2011 national listing, or as per CapeNature's 2016 assessment of threat status, this ecosystems' habitat loss is currently irreversible (WCBSP, 2017) [1].
+From examining Google Earth (2021) imagery within its extent, it is likely that currently more than 80% of this vegetation type is already transformed through crop agriculture, alien plant invasions and coastal developments.